 Since aging hair generally does not grow at as rapid a pace as it once did, it's important to protect the hair in order to slow down additional thinning.
 For example, tight hairstyles like ponytails can be damaging, as can frequent use of curling irons and blow dryers.
 Prevention Magazine suggests people with thinning hair should replace the natural scalp oils lost in aging by using olive oil on the scalp while sleeping at night.

-- Rogaine: This is otherwise known as Minoxidil, and research is still a bit unclear as to why this works so well.
+Rogaine is otherwise known as minoxidil, and research is still a bit unclear as to why this works so well.
 What started off as a blood pressure medication is now a topical solution that stimulates hair growth.
 It takes about two months to see results, and you will need to keep using it to prevent your hair from continuing to fall out.

-- Anti-androgens: These refer to androgen receptor blocking medications.
-Although less commonly used for treatment, women who do not see any results from Minoxidil may be prescribed these types of medications.
+These refer to androgen receptor blocking medications.
+Although less commonly used for treatment, women who do not see any results from minoxidil may be prescribed these types of medications.

-According to Web MD, treatment options for men include:
+According to Web MD, treatment options for men include the following.

 - Quitting smoking can actually assist in hair loss prevention if you are starting to notice a decline in your hair growth.